kaloyanknkostov/rummicubei/README.md

 Python version: 3.10.4

 Install the required packages with `pip install -r requirements.txt`.
-Pytorch has to be installed separately as it is dependent in the system.
+Pytorch has to be installed separately as it is dependent on the system.
 For more info refer to the [documentation](https://pytorch.org/get-started/locally/).

 ## How to run
-Make sure python is set up and python prerequisites are installed properly
+Make sure Python is set up and Python prerequisites are installed properly

 ### JAR file
-Download the jar file and launch it you will be trowed in a game selection menu where you can play against other people on the same device or more importantly if you choose single player mode you will start a game vs our AI and you can try and beat it
+Download the jar file and launch it you will be trowed in a game selection menu where you can play against other people on the same device or more importantly, if you choose single-player mode you will start a game vs our AI and you can try and beat it

 ### Build from source
-You can also download the whole source code and run it from your favorite editor. rummicubei/src/main/java/com/gameEngine/GameEngine.java is the file you need to run to achieve the same result as the jar file
+You can also download the whole source code and run it from your favorite editor. rummicubei/src/main/java/com/gameEngine/GameEngine.java is the file you need to run to achieve the same result as the jar file x

-## Structure